The rise of SIP trunking

 SIP trunking provides measurable benefits to enterprises by simplifying network elements, enabling new services, and reducing expenses.
-A brief and detailed list of these benefits is described below.
+A brief list of these benefits is described below:

 Daniel Harris, a Market Research Associate for Software Advice, highlighted key findings in analyzing the impact that SIP trunking has made in the industry.
 Prominent findings include the following: